eonist/eonist.github.io/_posts/2019-06-19-UI-testing-framework.md

 My notes on setting up a UI-testing-framework<!--more-->
+> This is for carthage, but can easily be done with SPM

 ## 100% Carthage .framework support
 - Add the `UITestSugar.framework` to the Test-project folder 👉 drag it to the frameworks folder. 👉 select the UITestTarget